|The rolling barrage

 Mike "smokey" Blow CD Capt (ret'd)

 CVFR National President and Founder

-Waiver: The CVFR will not be held responsible or liable in any way in cases of injuries or death, or damage to property during any riding event.
+Waiver: With the legalisation of Cannabis Canada wide, it is the CVFR Nationals direction that this is to be treated the same as driving under the influence and will have zero tolerance, it not only endangers the member but also those who ride with them, The CVFR will not be held responsible or liable in any way in cases of injuries or death, or damage to property during any riding event.
 All CFVR riders and members ride and participate on planned or unplanned event rides at their own risk and under their own responsibility in regards to abiding by traffic regulations and governing laws.
 Individual Riders are themselves solely responsible for their own actions, legal responsibilities and consequences of their actions and/or inactions.
 It is strongly recommended that you read the CVFR rider's handbook available at CVFR Rider's Handbook in the downloads section.